Matgen-project/MOFNet/README.md

 ## Processing

 ### How to generate local features?
 First, the CSD package need to install on your server and use CSD Python API to obtain CIF files.
-We create a script in utils files, and run the following command to generate local features file.
+We create a script in process file, and run the following command to generate local features file.
 ```
-$ python process_csd_data.py <CSD_code>
+$ python process/process_csd_data.py <CSD_code>
 ```

 ### How to obtain global features?